 Which copies the file mysong.mp3 in the home directory of the user net2_user to the audio directory in the home folder of the same user, i.e. net2_user.

-On a similar fashion, the scp command can be used as follows :
+On a similar fashion, an scp command example which can be used might look like the following :

 scp /home/net2_user/mysong.mp3 email@example.com:/home/net2_user/audio

 Where this will upload the file mysong.mp3 to the server net2host.com, using net2_user as the login name, into the remote directory /home/net2_user/audio.
 Note here that scp will prompt you for net2_user’s remote password before initiating the upload.
 If a remote directory has not been provided, the file will be copied to the home directory of the remote user.
 Not providing a filename on the destination folder, will make scp copy the file with the original name.
 If you want to save the file under a different name, you need to specify the new file name.

 You may be interested to read: How to install OpenSSH server on Ubuntu ?

 In order to download files, you could mention a remote location as the source location.
 For instance :

 Which will download all the audio files in the remote directory /home/net2_user/audio on net2host.com into the local directory /home/net2_user/downloads.

 The name of the file may consist of a user and host in order to indicate the transfer of the file to/from that host.
 In order to avoid scp handling file names containing ‘:’ as host specifiers, local file names can be either absolute or relative.
 Remote file names however should include both user and host.